 The clearer you are with your boundaries, the less likely others are to push them.
 When this happens, you can avoid the pressure associated with doing your personal and work activities.

 Notice the Signs of Burnout:

-Many nurses who experience burnout do not realize how much it is affecting them until it is too late.
+Many nurses who experience burnout do not realize how much it is affecting them until it is too late that they could no longer take them out of their systems.
 The key to battling burnout is knowing the signs so you can stop it in its tracks, so make sure you wise up on the signs you need to look out for.
 They include: